General information and occurrence

 Magnesite (magnesium carbonate - MgCO3) originates from a decay of magnesium-rich igneous rocks under hydrothermal conditions and forms white accumulations.

-Polish magnesite deposits are related to the Sobótka, Szklary, Grochowa-Braszowice massifs of Precambrian serpentinites and the Gogołów-Jordanów Massif of ultramafic rocks in the Lower Silesian region (map).
-Up to the present, 6 magnesite deposits have been documented in this region.
+Polish magnesite deposits are related to the Sobótka, Szklary, Grochowa-Braszowice massifs of Precambrian serpentinites and the Gogołów-Jordanów massif of ultramafic rocks in the Lower Silesian region (map).
+Up to the present, six magnesite deposits have been documented in this region.
 The deposits are of the vein type, with individual veins attaining up to 3 m in thickness and characterized by a complex geological structure and a high variability in the raw material quality.
 Magnesite is currently exploited in an open strip mine at Braszowice only.
-Prospective resources are assessed to be equal 3.25 million tonnes*.

 Magnesite is used mainly as a semi-manufactured material in the production of multi-component artificial fertilizers, in the purification of potable water and sewage treatment and as a mineral additive to animal feed.

 Table 1 shows resources and the state of development and exploration of magnesite deposits in Poland.

 Anticipated economic resources of magnesites as of the end of 2021 decreased in comparison with the previous year due to the exploitation by 101.94 thousand tonnes and amounted to 13,399.57 thousand tonnes.